Roster: APA Guideline Development Panel for Depression

 Pim Cuijpers, PhD, is a clinical psychologist and the director of the department of clinical psychology at the VU University Amsterdam.
 Additionally, Cuijpers is vice director of the EMGO Institute for Health and Care Research in Amsterdam.
 Before he was appointed as a professor at the VU University in 2004, Cuijpers worked for 15 years in mental health care as a psychologist and prevention specialist.
 Cuijpers has published more than 400 peer-reviewed papers, chapters, reports and professional publications.
 He has particular expertise in conducting randomized controlled trials and meta-analyses on prevention and psychological treatments of depression and other common mental disorders.
 Furthermore, he has published on psychoeducational treatment and early intervention for depression, prevention of new cases of mental disorder, bibliotherapy and Internet interventions for depression.
 Cuijpers and his research group have published more than 30 meta-analyses examining various subgroups and aspects of depression treatment trials.

-Leslie Samuel Greenberg, PhD, is a distinguished research professor in the department of psychology at York University and the director of the York University Psychotherapy Research Center.
+Leslie Samuel Greenberg, PhD, is a distinguished research professor in the department of psychology at York University and the director of the York Psychotherapy Research Clinic.
 Greenberg is among the primary developers of emotion focused therapy for individuals and for couples and a leading authority on working with emotions in psychotherapy.
-Greenberg's professional publications include 102 peer-reviewed papers, 89 book chapters and 17 books, and his integrative work reflects cognitive behavioral, psychodynamic, interpersonal and solution-focused treatment approaches.
-Greenberg is a founder of the Society of the Exploration of Psychotherapy Integration, a founder of the Society for Constructivism in Psychotherapy and a past president of the Society for Psychotherapy Research.
+Greenberg's professional publications include 102 peer-reviewed papers, 90 book chapters and 18 books, and his integrative work reflects cognitive behavioral, psychodynamic, interpersonal and solution-focused treatment approaches.
+Greenberg is a founding member of the Society of the Exploration of Psychotherapy Integration and the Society for Constructivism in Psychotherapy, and a past president of the Society for Psychotherapy Research.
+Greenberg has maintained an independent practice for individual and couples for 40 years and trains psychotherapist internationally.

 Michael Kessler, BA, graduated from George Washington University with a major in human services and social justice.
 He serves as an executive board member of the Mental Health Association of Maryland, where he contributes to the board’s government affairs committee and public education committee.
 He is the 2013 winner of the Jed Foundation’s Jerry Greenspan Student Voice of Mental Health Award.
 Recently, he was the director of communications and marketing at the G.W.
 SPARC Foundation, a student-led foundation that provided grants to non-profits located in the Washington, D.C., metropolitan area.
 He worked as a research and programmatic intern at the American Association of Suicidology, where he assisted in developing the National Center for the Prevention of Youth Suicide.
 While there, he conducted a needs-gaps analysis to research how nonprofits were contributing to the field of youth suicide prevention.
 Kessler also interned with Whitman-Walker Health (aided in planning and preparing the DC AIDS Walk 2012), The Tragedy Assistance Program for Survivors (researched and cataloged resources available to surviving family members), and The Safe Shores Children’s Advocacy Center (assisted in processing of child abuse investigations).
 Kessler has given various presentations on mental illness stigma.
 In addition to training as a peer educator at the George Washington University counseling center, he served as a student representative to the G.W.
 Counseling Center Review Committee.
 He was a etudent executive (publicity affairs chair) for the university's branch of Active Minds and a student executive (eiversity affairs chair; events coordinator) of the university's LGBT student advocacy group.
 He is the founder of the Make it Known Project, which used social media to highlight the pervasiveness of mental illness, and the producer-director of the “Destigmatize Mental Illness: Reject the Silence” video project (awarded first place in a film competition by Art with Impact) to enhance awareness of stigma surrounding mental health.
 His other awards include the 2013 Academic Service-Learning Research Excellence Award for his research project on youth suicide prevention, the 2010 Student Staff Service Excellence Award for his work with the university's residential property management, and an award from the National Society of Collegiate Scholars for his academic achievement.